ragul28/svault/README.md

 # SVault

 Simple key-value secret Vault inspired by Hasicorp Vault.
-Project try to explore the inner working of vault engine with golang.
-SVault uses AES256-GCM encryption for secret store.This a exploitative project intend to stay as Experimental.
+Project tries to explore the inner working of vault engine with golang.
+SVault uses AES256-GCM encryption for secret store.
+This a exploratory project & intend to stay as Experimental.

 * Secret KV storage
 * Secret encryption AES256-GCM
-* Easy cli interface
+* Easy cli interface.

 ## Basic Usage